Overview of Company Search

 Click the bell icon on your Lists tab to edit your Signal Alerts settings.Note: You can see this icon only when a saved search is already built.

-Toggle off all events except for Uncategorized News and click Save Alert Preferences on the Signals Alert Preferences dialog box:
+Deselect all events except for General News and click Save Alert Preferences in the Signals Alert Preferences dialog box.

 You can now receive alerts in your daily email letting you know when new companies enter your territory, or new companies in that territory are added to our database.